Our free membership, business.com+, takes the pain out of choosing new business services.

 Business loan

-Type of loan to pay off other high-interest debts
+A loan used to pay off other high-interest debts, such as loans and credit cards

 Combines multiple payments into one fixed monthly payment

-Adds another separate payment to your expenses for each business loan
+Adds a separate payment for each new loan

 When should you consolidate business debt?

-Consolidating your business debt is a strategic decision that may reduce interest costs and stress.
-However, it only makes sense under specific circumstances.
-Consider these scenarios:
+Consolidating your business debt is a strategic decision that can reduce interest costs and stress.
+However, it only makes sense under specific circumstances, including the following:

-• You have cash flow problems.
-Combining multiple debts into one loan can help you potentially improve cash flow and free up funds for other business needs.
+• You have cash flow problems: Combining debts into one loan may improve your cash flow and free up funds for other business needs.

-• You want a lower interest rate.
-Say your debts have high APRs, like those on business credit cards, which can be 20 percent or more.
-If you qualify for a business loan with a low APR — such as one from a traditional bank — you may be able to save money on interest by consolidating your debt.
+• You want a lower interest rate: Say your debts have high APRs, like those on business credit cards, which can be 20 percent or more.
+If you qualify for a business loan with a low APR — such as one from a traditional bank — you could save significantly by consolidating.

-• You need shorter loan repayment terms.
-You may also benefit from business debt consolidation if you want to shorten your loan repayment term.
+• You need shorter loan repayment terms: You may also benefit from business debt consolidation if you want to shorten your loan repayment term.
 The shorter the period during which you repay your loans, the less interest you pay.
-And the less interest you pay, the greater your cash flow will be.
+And the less interest you pay, the better your cash flow will be.

 Reason to consolidate